 - 12 ounces cream cheese, room temperature

-- 1 tsp. vanilla bean paste, (or 3 tsp. vanilla extract)
+- 1 teaspoon vanilla bean paste, (or 3 tsp. vanilla extract)

 Fresh Strawberry Grand Marnier Sauce:

-- 8 oz. fresh strawberries, stems removed and cut in half
+- 8 ounces fresh or frozen strawberries, stems removed and cut in half